-All medication is to be brought to school by the parent/guardian in a properly labeled container from the pharmacy and/or the original unopened over the counter packaging.
+All medication is to be brought to school by the parent/guardian in a properly labeled container from the pharmacy and/or the original unopened, over the counter packaging.
+Expired medications will NOT be accepted.
 You may ask the pharmacist to label two containers: one for school and one for home.
 Medications will not be sent home with students daily.

-Medications will NOT be crushed without a licensed health care provider order.
+Medications will NOT be crushed without a licensed healthcare provider order.
 Parent/guardian is required to provide student specific pill crusher.
 If a medication needs to be cut in half, it will be done by the parent/guardian NOT the health assistant or nurse.

-Any medications that the district/school nurse feels are unsafe will not be given until medical provider clarification is obtained.
+Any medications that the district/school nurse feels are unsafe will not be administered until licensed healthcare provider clarification is obtained.
 School nurses must follow all State Scope of Practice regulations.

-Students will NOT be allowed to carry or administer their own medication except with special written permission from the parent/guardian, licensed healthcare provider, building administrator/principal, and school/district nurse.
+Students will NOT be allowed to carry or administer their own medication except with special written permission from the parent/quardian, licensed healthcare provider, building administrator/principal, and school/district nurse.
 This includes prescriptions, over the counter medications and natural/ herbal supplements.
+No controlled substances will be allowed for self-carry for the safety of all students.

 The parent/guardian is responsible to pick up the child's medication at the end of the school year.
 Any medication left over will be discarded on the last day of class.
-NO EXCEPTIONS.
+No Exceptions.

-Parent/guardian are responsible for providing medications for overnight and extended day field trips with all appropriate paperwork.
+Parent/guardian is responsible for providing medications for overnight and extended day field trips with all appropriate paperwork.